 While you might think of a bid proposal as a document that just lists key facts and project details, it should fill a deeper need.
 The purpose of this proposal is to convince prospective clients that you’re the best freelancer for the job and would do the work better than any other independent contractor.

-The writing must be persuasive and focus on qualities, skills, and experiences that set you apart from the rest of the field.
+The writing should be persuasive and focus on qualities, skills, and experiences that set you apart from the rest of the field.
 An effective bid and proposal letter package also demonstrates that you understand the prospective client and the needs of their project.

 Alternative bid proposal approaches

 First impressions are everything.
 A good proposal should reflect what you — if selected — might offer the prospective client, so your bid proposal must look professional.
-JotForm’s bid proposal template can serve as an alternative to writing a bid proposal from scratch.
+Jotform’s bid proposal template can serve as an alternative to writing a bid proposal from scratch.

 Numerous proposal examples and bid proposal templates are available, and they can ensure that you present your bid in an attractive, readable format.
 These examples help you organize the information in a way that’s easy to consume and retain, and they include formatting for bulleted lists, visuals, and short paragraphs.
-Creating sufficient white space on the page allows the content take center stage and avoids the confusion of clutter.
+Creating sufficient white space on the page allows the content to take center stage and avoids the confusion of clutter.

 While it’s good to start with a template to ensure a readable format and clear structure, it’s important that your final product isn’t generic.
 Instead, make your bid proposal compelling by tailoring it to the prospect.
 A personalized proposal includes detailed research related to the prospect’s industry, external and internal environment, track record, and needs.